warewulf/warewulf/userdocs/contributing/development-environment-vbox.rst

    # VM Settings -> Storage and mount the above download ipxe.so to the Optical Drive.
    # VM Settings -> Network Enable adapter #1, attach to 'Nat Network' and choose 'wwnatnetwork' from the drop down list.

-Boot your node and watch the console and the output of the Warewulfd process
+Boot your node and watch the console and the output of the Warewulfd process.